gradle/gradle/subprojects/docs/src/docs/release/notes.md

 ### Initializing `Groovy` or a `Scala` project

-It was never easier to setup a `Java`, `Scala` or `Groovy` project with Gradle.
-The `build-init` ships with two additional templates for initializing a new project
+It was never easier to setup a Java, Scala or Groovy project with Gradle.
+The `build-init` plugin now ships with two additional templates for initializing a new project:

-* `groovy-library` creates a simple Groovy project with spock as testing framework
+* `groovy-library` creates a simple Groovy project with Spock as testing framework.
-* `scala-library` creates a simple Scala project with `scalatest` as testing framework
+* `scala-library` creates a simple Scala project with scalatest as testing framework.

 To initialize a new project just run

 <pre>
 gradle init --type groovy-library
 </pre>